 Urban explorers all agree that abandoned places are hauntingly beautiful.
 For some strange reason, we can’t stay away from them.
-Explorers in the California city of San Jose have a long list of these places to choose from.
-These abandoned buildings once housed thriving businesses, institutions, homes, and attractions, but we can only speculate about the good or bad memories that were made inside the now empty walls.
+Explorers in the city of San Jose CA have a long list of these places to choose from.

 Best Abandoned Places In San Jose, CA

 1. Drawbridge (Ghost Town)

 Some people may know this now ghost town by its previous name “Saline City” (map).
 The small town renamed Drawbridge is centered around an abandoned railroad station on the southern end of San Francisco Bay.

 It was built in 1876 by the South Pacific Coast Railroad Company.
 Railroad employees and their families slowly started growing the small town.

 Reaching a peak shy of 1,000 residents.
 During the 1920s alcohol prohibition, the town took full advantage of its far-out location and wasn’t afraid of the authorities.

 The town housed several bars (speakeasies), brothels, and illegal casinos.
 Police were hesitant or scared to raid Drawbridge because they knew all their residents were armed and possibly dangerous.
 With the end of prohibition, people slowly started to leave the town.

 Vandals would regularly raid several buildings which would drive out the last remaining residents.
 It was formerly listed as abandoned in 1979.